portsoc/hangman-in-branches/README.md

 ## Further Exploration

-Can you work out our answers for the questions the `npm init` command asks us?
+How can you work out our answers for the questions the `npm init` command asks?
-Use this as a template for your own projects.
+Once you find our answers, use them as a template for your projects.

 <p align="right">(<a href="#top">back to top</a>)</p>